priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/azure_deployment.md

 }
 ```

-Add the resources required to create a virtual machine in **main.tf**.
+Add the resources required to create a virtual machine in `main.tf`

+Scroll down to see the information you need to change in `main.tf`

 ```console
 resource "random_pet" "rg_name" {